Ama, Aichi: Origins

 Ama was part of the former Owari Province, and has been inhabited continuously since the Jomon period.

 Ancient history

 The temple of Jimoku-ji was founded in the Asuka period by Empress Suiko.

-Middle Ages
+Feudal period

 From the Kamakura period, it was a shukuba on the Kamakura Kaidō.

 During the Sengoku period, it was the home of the daimyō Hachisuka Masakatsu, whose clan ruled from Hachitsuka Castle.

 It was also the birthplace of Fukushima Masanori, another Sengoku-period warlord.

 Early modern period

 During the Edo period, it formed part of the holdings of the Owari Tokugawa of Owari Domain.

 From the Edo period, the area was known as a center for Cloisonné production.

 Late modern period

 During the early Meiji period, the area was organized into several villages under Ama District, Aichi Prefecture with the establishment of the modern municipalities system.

 Contemporary history

 Jimokuji, was elevated to town status in 1933, Miwa in 1958 and Shippō in 1966.
 The three towns, plus the town of Ōharu began merger discussions in 2008; however, an agreement could not be made with Ōharu, which left the discussions later that year.
 The remaining three towns passed a referendum in 2009, and the new city of Ama was founded and created on March 22, 2010.
+The naming of the city came from one of the 6 candidates, (Nishi-Nagoya, Meinishi, Umibe, Kaitō, Ama, Nishi-Owari) and the name chosen from the votes was Meinishi, but the merger councils decided they want to keep the name “Ama”, despite it having the least votes.
+This resulted the referendum becoming meaningless.